renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/vex.md

 This is a VEX document in the CycloneDX format.
 The vulnerability ID, such as a CVE-ID or GHSA-ID, should be placed in `vulnerabilities.id`.
-When the `analysis.state` is set to `not_affected`, Trivy will not detect the vulnerability.
+When the `analysis.state` is set to `not_affected`, Vul will not detect the vulnerability.

 BOM-Links must be placed in `affects.ref`.
 The BOM-Link has the following syntax and consists of three elements: